phil-rice/focuson/modules/lens/README.md

 # Lens context

-There are many uses cases (like a react gui) where there is a 'main json' and different components are responsible for different parts.
+There are many uses cases (like a react gui) where there is a 'main json' and different components are responsible for different parts. `LensContext` represents this.
+Internally it has the following

-The lens context holds

-* Domain... something to simplify message signatures (at the cost of the types signature... but use type aliases to hide this)
+* `domain`... something to simplify message signatures (at the cost of the types signature... but we can use type aliases to hide this)
-* Main... the main json
+* `main`... the main json
-* Lens... a lens to the bit of json we are interested
+* `lens` ... a lens to the bit of json we are interested
-* a method called whenever the main has been changed.
-This is used in guis (for example) to rerender the screen There are helper methods to make more contexts
+* `dangerouslySetMain` This should not be directly called.
+It sets the state in the react application.
+Normally it is called by methods that provide cleaner access.

-We use this extensively in our react state management.
+We use `LensContext` extensively in our react state management.
 The most used methods/fields on the context are

 * `json()` returns the json that the context is focused on
 * `setJson(j)` Uses the lens to make a new 'main json'.
 Precisely what else happens is determined at the time the